jakegj3254/CTF-writeups/relevant_xkcd.md

 # Relevant_xkcd
 ## Summary
-This challenge incorpates a aspect of chatgpt, but in reality the path towards the flag is reading the flag through rediecting the program towards a incorrect link of our own choosing.
+This challenge incorpates a aspect of chatgpt, but in reality the path towards the flag is reading the flag through redirecting the program towards a incorrect link of our own choosing.

 ## Code